ciml-org/ciml-summer-institute-2022/0_preparation/README.md

-# 2022 CIML Summer Institute:   Preparing for the CIML Summer Institute
+# Preparing for the CIML Summer Institute

 **SESSION:** 0_preparation